kaBeech/tensort/README.md

 # Tensort

-The goal of this project is to explore what a sorting algorithm that prioritizes robustness would look like
+The goal of this project is to explore what a sorting algorithm that prioritizes robustness would look like.

 DISCLAIMER: This project is still under construction.
-The Library is functional but I have yet to add documentation and benchmarking and there is likely some cleanup to do before releasing the package
+The Library is functional but I have yet to add documentation and benchmarking.
+There's likely a lot of room for improvement in the code as well.

 ## Table of Contents